 Many schools are utilizing ineffective teaching methods & practices

 Balanced literacy is the most common approach for reading instruction across the U.S. However, this approach does not work for the majority of the population.
 If your child is encouraged to guess at unfamiliar words by using the picture, the first letter, or context clues, then they are being taught to read using ineffective and harmful strategies.

 Our math scores are also cause for alarm!
 According to the National Assessment of Education Progress (NAEP), only 41% of 4th graders were meeting math proficiency in 2019.
 This number only gets worse as we look at the upper grades.
 In 2019, 34% of 8th graders and a mere 24% of 12th graders were considered proficient in math.

 Our mission is to ensure that ALL young scholars have access to research-proven and data-driven instruction so that they can reach their highest potential while growing their confidence, sparking their interest in lifelong learning, and setting them up for future success.
-We build a strong literacy and mathematics foundation and turn instructional gaps into stepping stones by providing high-quality instruction to students or coaching parents and teachers on best practices and methods.
+We build a strong literacy and mathematics foundation and turn instructional gaps into stepping stones by providing high-quality instruction to students and coaching parents and educators on best practices and methods.
 Our work positively changes the projection of a child's future.